 Some parents leave their families and are never heard from again.
 Others are around so rarely that they have basically abandoned their families.

 If the remaining parent wants to go to court to make his or her status legal, the absent parent has a constitutional right to be notified of the proceedings.
-This is called “
+This is called “service of process” and is required for each document that is filed with the court.

 Contact a lawyer if: